Santee Cooper asks court to decide if co-ops, customers should pay for nuclear fiasco

 Santee Cooper asked the S.C.
-Supreme Court Monday to rule that 20 electric co-ops — and their almost 2 million customers — must continue to pay the costs of the state-owned utility's failed effort to build two nuclear reactors in Fairfield County.
+Supreme Court on Monday to rule that 20 electric co-ops — and their almost 2 million customers — must continue to pay the costs of the state-owned utility's failed effort to build two nuclear reactors in Fairfield County.

 The petition was a reaction to lawsuits filed against Santee Cooper by some of the co-ops, which buy their power from the utility.
 The co-ops want the courts to order Santee Cooper to stop charging them for the unfinished reactors, which Santee Cooper and its partner, SCANA, abandoned last summer after a decade of work and $9 billion in costs.

 Santee Cooper billed its customers to pay for the nuclear plant as construction was underway and has continued to do so since the reactors were abandoned.
-However, some of the co-ops filed suit in August to stop the billing and seeking refunds.
+However, some of the co-ops filed suit in August to stop the billing and seek refunds.

 Santee Cooper's petition, more than 300 pages, claims the utility has the legal right to charge its customers for debts it incurred to build the reactors even after the project went bust, leaving billions in unpaid debt.